syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DetailsView.md

 Dim grid = TryCast(sender, SfDataGrid)

-' For detailsview grid, sender will be RootDataGrid.
+' For details view grid, sender will be RootDataGrid.
 So need to get OriginalSender

 If TypeOf e.OriginalSender Is DetailsViewDataGrid Then